-The Model Patterns folder holds Model Patterns that have been imported into the model from external sources, including those developed within your own organization.
-Each Pattern XML file will have a matching .rtf file to explain the

-Pattern to users.
+- Allows you to select and apply a layout Linked Document Templates: Displays the list of linked document templates defined by the technology Allows you to view each template and create a copy of it for customization Model Templates: Displays the list of model templates defined by the technology Allows you to open the Start Page 'Create from Pattern' tab (Model Wizard) to a template, if available in the current Perspective Scripts: Displays the list of scripts defined by the technology Allows you to select and run any of the scripts in the Scripting window Toolboxes: Displays the list of toolbox pages defined by the technology Allows you to open any of the toolbox pages in the Diagram Toolbox, regardless of the current Perspective You can right-click on these structures and select options to delete the Technology, review the Patterns or Profiles, or invoke the code modules.
+If you remove the Technology, it is removed from the 'Resources' tab of the Browser window , the 'MDG Technologies' dialog, and the model.
+Consider the fact that some MDG Technologies can be large and might impose some delays on the workstation as they load each time a user connects to the model.
+Model Patterns The Model Patterns folder holds Model Patterns that have been imported into the model from external sources, including those developed within your own organization.
+Each Pattern XML file will have a matching .rtf file to explain the Pattern to users.
 Model Patterns generate modeling structures (Packages, diagrams and elements) within your model.
 Matrix Profiles The Matrix Profiles folder contains a list of Relationship Matrix Profiles that you or your team members have created using the Relationship Matrix or Specification Manager .
 You simply double-click on a Matrix Profile name to quickly open the Relationship Matrix under the settings defined in the Profile.
 Favorites Deprecated, from Release 15.2.
-This feature originally provided a shortcut to each commonly-used element that you added to the folder, so that you could quickly and easily locate those elements in the Browser window.
-There are now other features that enable you to identify specific elements in a similar or even better way, such as: • Focus Window, 'Model Views' tab, Favorites View folder • Focus window, 'Working Sets' tab • The Browser window 'Add as Favorite to' context menu option If you have previously stored Favorites in the Resources window Favorites folder, you can locate them again by creating and running a search using this SQL text: SELECT t object.ea guid AS CLASSGUID, t object.
-Object Type AS CLASSTYPE, t object.
-Name AS Element, t object.
-Object Type AS [Type],t object.Stereotype, t object.
-Author, t object.
-Scope, t object.
-Status, t object.
-Phase, t object.CreatedDate, t object.
-Modified Date FROM t object, t xref WHERE t xref.[Type]= 'favorite' and t_object.ea_guid = t xref.Supplier Order By t object.
-Object Type, t object.Name The XSL Stylesheets folder contains XSL XSL stylesheets that you or your team Stylesheets members have imported into the model.
-These XSL stylesheets support the optional step of converting XMI files exported from the model into alternative formats such as HTML, XSL or source code.
-Stylesheets imported here are then available in the drop-down lists on the 'XML Export' dialog and the 'Generate GML Application Schema' dialog.
+This feature originally provided a shortcut to each commonly-used element that you added to the folder, so that you could quickly and easily locate those elements in the Browser window .
+There are now other features that enable you to identify specific elements in a similar or even better way, such as: • Focus Window, 'Model Views' tab, Favorites View folder Focus window, 'Working Sets' tab • The Browser window 'Add as Favorite to' context menu option If you have previously stored Favorites in the Resources window Favorites folder, you can locate them again by creating and running a search using this SQL text: SELECT t_object.ea_guid AS CLASSGUID, t_object.Object_Type AS CLASSTYPE, t_object.Name AS Element, t_object.Object_Type AS [Type],t_object.Stereotype, t_object.Author, t_object.Scope, t_object.Status, t_object.Phase, t_object.CreatedDate, t_object.ModifiedDate FROM t_object, t_xref